FHC - Feminist Hiking Collective is a feminist non-profit organisation formed in January 2020 and registered in Italy.

 For us feminism is a collective commitment and practice to dismantle the racist, capitalist, neocolonial, neoliberal patriarchy which encompasses all systems of oppression, violence, domination and discrimination, and to build an inclusive society as a community that sees every being as having the same worth and importance and feel part of a whole with Mother Earth, where there is no marginalization or privilege, where media talks about collective stories of change and does not seek to create idols, where humility, solidarity and collective care are practiced in every way.
 In this feminist community there is feminist leadership, where leadership is intended as a collective commitment to support a community, and not as a way to seek personal recognition or fame, as 'likes' don’t matter in this feminist vision.
 Feminist leadership aims to profoundly transform the way that leadership and power are understood and practised, it is at the heart of creating non-oppressive environments and transformative social change, and is necessary to build a just world for all nature.

-We have gathered here some wonderful resources on intersectional feminism, feminist leadership, collective care and power.
+We have gathered here a few resources on intersectional feminism, feminist leadership, collective care and power.

-During feminist hikes we include activities to build feminist leadership.
-Here (work in progress) you can find some examples of what the activities look like, and a gathering of suggested hiking trails and routes.
+During feminist hikes we include activities to build collective feminist leadership and power based on feminist popular education.
+Here (work in progress) we aim to share examples of what the activities look like, and a gathering of suggested hiking trails and routes.

-Here are a few useful tips and guides from external sources on what to bring on a hike, health & safety, how to prepare for a hike and hiking equipment/clothing.
+Here are a few useful tips and guides from external sources on what to bring on a hike, safety, preparation and hiking equipment/clothing.

 If what you're finding here sounds interesting, whether you or your group are passionate hikers or have never been on a mountain before, sign up here to participate!
 If you'd like to know more, just say hello or share something with us, you can contact us here.